xtianbetz/imx-bsp-bootstrap/README.md

 ```

 Perform another 'bitbake imx-image-core' to confirm your
-your layer is being picked up correctly.
+layer is being picked up correctly.
+This time the build should only take
+a minute or so.
 You will see a warning like this:

 ```
 WARNING: No bb files matched BBFILE_PATTERN_imx6example '^/var/yocto/imx-5.4.24-2.1.0/sources/meta-imx6example/'